FarmDyn/documentation/docs/template/fertilization_ordinance.md

            sum( (curmanchain,m,nut2) $ (not sameas (nut2,"P")), v_nutCropBiogasM(curmanchain,nut2,t,nCur,m)        * p_nutEffectivDueVAlBiogasPlantDig

-* --- Depending of the Fertilizer Ordinance, the inclusion of digestate N from plant origin can be switched on/off (GUI=optional, FO07 = off, FO17 = on)
+* --- Depending of the Fertiliser Ordinance, the inclusion of digestate N from plant origin can be switched on/off (GUI=optional, FO07 = off, FO17 = on)

                              *  p_NincludeBioDigest )